The Mysterious Murasame Castle: Release

 The Mysterious Murasame Castle was released for the Famicom Disk System on April 14, 1986, in Japan.
 A one-shot television drama special of the same name was produced by Fuji Television in 1986 for the weekly series Monday Drama Land.
 The special featured a plot loosely based around that of the game, and starred Masaki Kyomoto alongside members of the all-girl J-Pop group Onyanko Club.
 The special was later released on DVD as part of a box set of other Monday Drama Land episodes in 2005.

 The Mysterious Murasame Castle was ported to Game Boy Advance on August 10, 2004, as part of the Famicom Mini Series in Japan.
 It was released on Virtual Console in Japan for the Wii on August 19, 2008, and for the Wii U on July 30, 2014.
 The game was released outside Japan for the first time on the Nintendo 3DS Virtual Console in Europe and Australia in May 2014 and in North America in August.
 It was added to the Nintendo Classics service on October 31, 2023.

 In June 2010, the game was featured amongst others from the Nintendo Entertainment System and Super NES as part of a tech demo called Classic Games at E3 2010.

 Reception

-Nintendo Lifes Marcel van Duyn gave the 3DS Virtual Console re-release of The Mysterious Murasame Castle a rating of 8/10, noting its fast-paced gameplay and high degree of difficulty.
+Nintendo Lifes Marcel van Duyn gave the 3DS Virtual Console re-release of The Mysterious Murasame Castle, describing it as a fast-paced gameplay and high degree of difficulty.

 Den of Geek rated The Mysterious Murasame Castle 3.5/5 for the release of the 3DS Virtual Console version in North America.